UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

   - strings
   - rational numbers
   - Maybe also for certain distributions: normal, exponential, cauchy, lognormal, ...
+  - enumerations
+  - union types
+  - Finite{T} where {T <: Number}
   - ???
 - To test numerical algorithms, there should be convenient syntax to test matrices and vectors of certain corresponding sizes.
   Maybe something like `@quickcheck ((A,v) = x; transpose(v) * A * v ≥ 0) (x :: SymmetricMatrixAndVector{Float64})`.
-- Figure out how to achieve parallel checking without losing reproducibility of test cases.
+- Figure out how to achieve parallel checking without losing reproducibility of test cases (fixed large number of independent streams?).
   Also figure out how to make parallel checking convenient (`@parallel @quickcheck expr types`?)